Golfers Day: Origins of Golf | Evolution of Golf | Worldwide Phenomenon

 The first golf club outside Britain was established in Bangalore, India, in 1870, followed by the founding of Royal Montreal in Canada, Cape Town in South Africa, and St. Andrew’s of New York in the United States.

 In 1894 the establishment of the United States Golf Association (USGA) marked a pivotal moment in golf’s history.
 It ushered in an era of professionalization and widespread popularity.
-By the turn of the 20th century, thousands of golf clubs formed throughout the U.S.
+By the turn of the 20th century, thousands of golf clubs had formed throughout the U.S.

 Zazzle Go Big or Go Gnome, Cute, Funny, Risk Taking Golf Hat Clip (Front)